GEM MSc course - Structure

 During the first year, the students have common foundation studies in geo-information (GIS) and earth observation (RS), as well as a range of subjects related to environmental modelling and management.
 The foundation year studies are coordinated by the University Twente (The Netherlands) and Lund University (Sweden).

 The two choices of (first year) course work have a slightly different flavour depending on the background and career aspirations of the student.
 At the University Twente in the Netherlands, students study the interaction of society and technology related to environmental modelling and management (i.e. context-related education focusing on natural resource management), while those who opt to follow the first year at Lund University in Sweden receive more emphasis in quantitative biophysical modelling.

 The second year of the GEM course is dedicated to thematic specialisation and thesis work.
 This second year must be spent at a different university.
-In other words, students move from where they have spent their first year of studies, either the University of Twente/ITC or Lund University, to any one of the other partner universities (University of Southampton, University of Iceland, University of Warsaw).
+In other words, students move from where they have spent their first year of studies, either the University of Twente/ITC or Lund University, to any one of the other partner universities.
 Students who spend the first year at University of Twente/ITC may, of course, opt to go to Lund University in the second year.
 Likewise, those starting in Lund may spend their second year at University of Twente/ITC.
-Students starting their GEM course in 2017 can, unfortunately, not follow their second year at the University of Southampton.
 Students may also visit our associated university, the University of Sydney, in Australia.
 This gives you an insight in geographically related environmental challenges in which different partner universities have expert knowledge.